13 Insurance Landing Page Examples for Inspiration

 - One part of the page (the estate plan) speaks to a different target audience, so it might be a good idea to remove it.

-Build Landing Pages for Your Insurance Company with Landingi
+Build Successful Landing Pages for Your Insurance Company with Landingi

 If you’ve looked at the examples closely, you’ll know landing pages are the ones that have a more focused feeling compared to regular service pages.
 Instead of repeating the mistakes of others, you can get ahead of the competition and connect your ads to landing pages.